The goals of this course are:

 - No Refunds Will Be Issued Once The Course is Purchased

 - If the student does not pass the course they may retake the course free of charge until they pass the course.

 Our course is designed to educate about responsible alcohol service.
 The State of Washington requires the completion of a state-certified MAST program by anyone who serves alcohol, or manages alcohol servers.
 Through completion of our course you will be able to obtain a Class 12 liquor license or 13 permits.
 Our goal is to provide you with the information needed to fully comply with the legal requirements of alcohol service in the State of Washington.
 The study portion of the training course must be completed in its entirety before taking the final exam.

 After passing your MAST permit training course ,you will be issued a permit within 30 days.
 If after 30 days from the day you completed the final exam ,you have not received a permit, please contact us at firstname.lastname@example.org or at (503) 740-5509.

-If you obtain a Class 13 permit from us and would like to upgrade to a Class 12 permit you may contact us by email or by phone after your turn 21 to upgrade your permit.
+If you obtain a Class 13 permit from us and would like to upgrade to a Class 12 liquor license or permit you may contact us by email or by phone after your turn 21 to upgrade your permit.

 If you want to know more about the Washington alcohol license or replace a lost or stolen permit issued by us, please contact us at email@example.com.